Workstreams and Projects

 On 2 September 2020 the Maritime Skills Commissioners met to agree the initial Scheme of Work and starting projects for the Commission.
 The Scheme of Work was refreshed in early 2022.

 The Scheme of Work is aligned to the objectives outlined by the Minister in the Tasking Letter.
-The current timeline for the Scheme of Work projects can be found below.
+The current timeline for the Scheme of Work projects and workstreams can be found below.

 |1 - 7||Labour Market Intelligence Scoping Report||February - August 2020 (COMPLETED)|

 |1 - 7||Seafarer Cadet Review||September 2020 - June 2021 (report launch and project moved into Cadet Training & Modernisation (CT&M) Programme)|

 |1 - 7||Cadet Training & Modernisation (CT&M) Programme||Commenced in June 2021 (post report launch)|

 |1 - 3||Future Ports Workforce Research||December 2020 - March 2022 (Report launched on 28 March 2022)|

 |7||Exporting Maritime Education and Training||Commenced December 2020 - ongoing|

 |4||Digital Learning||Commenced December 2020 *report delivered in March 2021|